randomdrake/nasa-apod-desktop/README.md

 1. Click on the settings button (cog in top right)
 2. Select "Startup Applications..."
 3. Click the "Add" button
-4. Enter the following:
-Name: NASA APOD Desktop
-Command: python /path/to/nasa_apod_desktop.py
-Comment: Downloads the latest NASA APOD and sets it as the background.
+4. Enter whatever name and comment you like and make sure the "Command" is set to: python /path/to/nasa_apod_desktop.py
 5. Click on the "Add" button

 To Do: